andersonjunjielu/andersonjunjielu.github.io/README.md

 # andersonjunjielu.github.io

-Personal academic website for Anderson Junjie Lu (陸俊捷), PhD candidate in Epidemiology and Clinical Research at Stanford.
+Personal academic website for Anderson Junjie Lu, PhD candidate in Epidemiology and Clinical Research at Stanford.

 ## Files